People often call the venue looking for answers to the same questions.

 Do you have PayPass facilities?

-PayPass is now available at the bar which means you can quickly and conveniently tap and go get back amongst it.
+PayPass is available at the bar which means you can quickly and conveniently tap, go get back amongst it.
+We also do cash out over the bar.

 It’s still recommended you bring some cash as food and other vendors may not have this facility available.